eyasgaming/match_widget/README.md

 * drawText = text to show next to the draw price.
 * winText = text to show after the home or away team.
 * inner text = message to display if there are no leagues, or an error occured.
+* prod = true or false, false is non prod (different kambi data and points to our UAT site)

 # Styling
 The component will render with the pages default font (e.g. specified in body style).